The previous chapter may be found here.

 showed what appears to be compositional differences between

 layers; the photograph above shows what appears to be more of a

 The causes of flow banding are debated by geologists.
 When I

 first read about the phenomenon, I assumed this was a

 manifestation of a more general phenomenon called shear

 banding, well-known in the field of continuum mechanics (in

-which I worked for some years.)
-Shear banding occurs when the
+which I did research for some years.)
+Shear banding occurs when

 layers.
 This occurs because the deformed material loses strength,